-The last term of the course will be spent on a study of the Philosophy of Education, and perhaps a short course of lectures on the History of Philosophy.
+During the last term of the course three periods per week will be spent on a study of the History and Philosophy of Education.
 The purpose in this work will be to build up in the minds of the students some high and noble ideal in the work and purpose of education, so that this ideal may consciously and unconsciously work itself out in better and truer education of the children.
 It is designed that this last term's work should require and tend to beget the most careful systematic thought possible on the greater and fundamental problems of education, in this way focusing the entire work of the course.